-- Every participant must have a current passport with at least 6 months validity remaining in order to obtain a visa to enter China.
-A scan of the first page of the passport must be submitted with the initial application.
+- Every participant must have a current passport with at least 6 months validity remaining from the completion of program date in order to obtain a visa to enter China.
+Proof of validity will be required during the application process.

 Please note that there is no knowledge of or accommodation for peanut allergies in China.

 - Compulsory pre-departure, FULL DAY course meeting with teaching team and instructor on Saturday, May 26th.